Fast Facts About the NWEA MAP

 - The NWEA MAP test is a computer-based adaptive test used by both public and private schools to assess student progress over years of schooling.

 - Students typically take the MAP several times throughout each school year.
 Some schools use the assessment as part of their admissions criteria.

 - The MAP is computer adaptive, making it hard to predict what kinds of questions a student will get on test day.
 If a student answers a question correctly, their next question will be more challenging; if they answer incorrectly, their next question will be easier.

-The MAP for CPS Selective Enrollment High Schools Admissions
+The MAP for BPS Exam Schools

 Preparation for the MAP